marijnh/Eloquent-JavaScript/10_modules.md

 {{index "roads module (exercise)"}}

-Write a ((CommonJS module)), based on the example from [Chapter ?](robot), that contains the array of roads and exports the graph data structure representing them as `roadGraph`.
+Write an ES module, based on the example from [Chapter ?](robot), that contains the array of roads and exports the graph data structure representing them as `roadGraph`.
 It should depend on a module `./graph`, which exports a function `buildGraph` that is used to build the graph.
 This function expects an array of two-element arrays (the start and end points of the roads).

 {{if interactive